Azure/cortana-intelligence-price-optimization/Manual Deployment Guide/README.md

 Here is how your ADF configurations should look after finishing above steps:
 ![](Figures/AzureDataFactoryConfig.png)

 > **Note** :Once all the pipelines are deployed, the model will generate results for the first one hour, i.e. for duration **16:00 - 17:00** in the above example.
 With the provided Data Simulator job configuration, the model takes around 10-15 minutes to complete first run.
-Thus it is recommended to start Power BI setup after a gap of 15 minutes.

 ### 9. Setup Power BI